david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 Enter layer name:
 [cosh]

-Do you want to automatically parse all parameters from model file...(y/n) [n]
+Do you want to automatically parse all parameters from the model file? (y/n) ...
+[n]

-Please enter all parameters in format
+Enter all parameters in the following format:
 ...
    Enter 'q' when finished:
 [q]

 Do you want to change any answer (y/n) ?
-[n]
+Default 'no' [n]

-Do you want to use layer name as operation name? (y/n) [y]
+Do you want to use the layer name as the operation name? (y/n) [y]

 Does your operation change shape? (y/n)
 [n]

 Do you want to change any answer (y/n) ?
-[n]

-Enter type and default value for parameters that will be read in IR in format
-    ...
-   Enter 'q' when finished:
-[q]

-Do you want to change any answer (y/n) ?
-[n]
+Default 'no' [n]
 ```

  When complete, the outputted text will appear similar to the following:
 ```
-Stub file for TensorFlow Model Optimizer extractor is in /home/<user>/cl_tutorial/cl_cosh/user_mo_extensions/front/tf folder Stub file for Model Optimizer operation is in /home/<user>/cl_tutorial/cl_cosh/user_mo_extensions/ops folder Stub files for Inference Engine CPU extension are in /home/<user>/cl_tutorial/cl_cosh/user_ie_extensions/cpu folder Stub files for Inference Engine GPU extension are in /home/<user>/cl_tutorial/cl_cosh/user_ie_extensions/gpu folder
+Stub file for TensorFlow Model Optimizer extractor is in /home/<user>/cl_tutorial/cl_cosh/user_mo_extensions/front/tf folder Stub file for the Model Optimizer operation is in /home/<user>/cl_tutorial/cl_cosh/user_mo_extensions/ops folder Stub files for the Inference Engine CPU extension are in /home/<user>/cl_tutorial/cl_cosh/user_ie_extensions/cpu folder Stub files for the Inference Engine GPU extension are in /home/<user>/cl_tutorial/cl_cosh/user_ie_extensions/gpu folder
 ```

 Template files (containing source code stubs) that may need to be edited have just been created in the following locations: